 Reusable Silica Gels

 Silica gels absorb moisture and moisture is what attracts bacteria that create a bad odor in bags.
 If you remove the moisture then it will also remove the moisture that the bacteria feed on.

 I use reusable silica gels to help me save costs.
 Usually, reusable silica gels change color (clear to blue or pink or orange) and when it does, then that’s the time you need to reheat the silica gels to release the moisture that it had absorbed.

 However, some study shows that dryer sheets have chemicals that may be bad for someone’s health, especially for those who have respiratory issues such as asthma.

-Before you use dryer sheets, make sure to read about it or consult health professionals first.
+Before you use dryer sheets, make sure to read about them or consult health professionals first.

 Personally, I only use dryer sheets on my bags that have fabric interiors.